Invites Guide

 }

-1. Configure your Activity, which should handle invites user interface:
+}- Configure your Activity to handle the invites user interface:

 <activity